Long-standing legal battle over rural pipeline continues

 Opponents of the plan — including environmentalists, American Indian tribes, Great Basin ranchers, two counties in Utah and the Church of Jesus Christ of Latter-day Saints — argued the judge should uphold the state engineer’s decision denying the permits because the water authority’s plans would lead to significant environmental upheaval.
 They said wells in the area could dry up and those affected would receive only token compensation.

-The majority of the two-day hearing featured lawyers rehashing technical and jargon-heavy arguments about water law, hydrology and geology in front of a packed, at times standing-room only courtroom.
+The majority of the two-day hearing featured lawyers rehashing technical and jargon-heavy arguments about water law, hydrology and geology in front of a packed courtroom.
 It was just a little more than six years ago that many of the same lawyers were in front of the same judge, making virtually the same arguments.

 Long history